Rojina99/BaghChalProject/README.md

 run python main.py and select option 5.

-But before than we have to downloadd all the required data and place it in BaghChal project folder.
+But before than we have to download all the required data and place it in BaghChal project folder.